Current PhD student - the University of Wollongong

 Bachelor of Science (Nutrition & Food Science)

-Associate Nutritionist (ANutr.) with the Nutrition Society of Australia
+Associate Nutritionist (ANutr.) - The Nutrition Society of Australia

 Bachelor of Arts (DANCE) Bachelor of Education (Dance and Theatre & Performance Studies)

-I’m a qualified Dietitian (MNutrDiet), Associate Nutritionist (BSc ANutr.), and former Secondary School Teacher and Dancer.
+I’m a qualified Dietitian (APD), Nutritionist (ANutr.), and former Secondary School Teacher and Dancer.

-I’m a non-diet Dietitian & Nutritionist, which means I practice through a weight-neutral lens (because you and your health are more than a number on the scale) and I value the importance of having a healthy relationship with food.
+I practice as a non-diet, HAES aligned Dietitian & Nutritionist, which means I practice through a weight-neutral lens (because you and your health are more than a number on the scale) and I value the importance of having a healthy relationship with food.

 I am also an advocate for mental health.

-In my career as a dancer in the entertainment industry, I was exposed to and surrounded by disordered eating and FAD diets.
+In my career as a dancer in the entertainment industry, I was exposed to and surrounded by a great deal of disordered eating and many FAD diets.

-One memory, in particular, has stuck with me and became the foundation for developing a negative relationship with food.
+One memory, in particular, has stuck with me and became the foundation for me developing a negative relationship with food many years ago.
 Let me tell you about it.